msc-creative-computing/p-comp-week-1-labs-JiayuPang1/Week-04/Lab 1 - Project proposal .md

 #### **In the past** ：The war,  colonization and slavery are the products of dehumanization, making people have no self-consciousness and work and live just as machines and beasts.

-#### **After the Industrial Revolution** ：With the emerge of advanced science and technology, lots of machines that can liberate human labor /but… human beings still cannot get rid of the boring work like machine.
+#### **After the Industrial Revolution** ：With the emerge of advanced science and technology, lots of machines that can liberate human labor，but… human beings still cannot get rid of the boring work like machine.

 #### **Nowdays** ：Many people live without any aims and repeat the work day by day ,空， walking forward along the same track of life just as a machine without thoughts.